 Northwestern’s journalism program ensures students will make front-page bylines.
 Students at Northwestern’s Medill School of Journalism, Media, Integrated Marketing Communications take advantage of the Knight Lab.
 This center partners with the McCormick School of Engineering to give journalism students a glimpse of how technology has changed the field.
 Northwestern takes journalism students beyond Chicago to explore other markets with Medill on the Hill (in Washington, D.C.) and Medill in San Francisco.
 “Students experiment with emerging media, explore global journalism and prepare not only to work in a changing media world but to lead it,” Director of Marketing and Communications Sara Brazael said.
 If these opportunities don’t satisfy your hunger for news at a global scale, Northwestern journalism students can also take an opportunity to study abroad and even experience working for publications such as Al Jazeera English in Doha or La Nacion in Buenos Aires during a global journalism residency.
 Back in North America, students get busy writing headlines for The Daily Northwestern, the on-campus newspaper.
 Students can also investigate other electives such as Documentary, Media Design and Investigative Journalism to further pinpoint the specifics of their journalistic passions.
 Take advantage of other offerings such as taking a double major, earning an Integrated Marketing Certificate and attending events with guest speakers such as Sally Kestin, a Pulitzer Prize-winning reporter for the South Florida Sun Sentinel and George R.R.
 Martin.

 Eager to build your portfolio from your dorm room?
 At Mizzou, students interested in journalism find plenty of opportunities to get involved with student publications ranging from the on-campus newspaper The Maneater, to The Global Journalist, a print and broadcasting publisher that reports on world issues.
 You can get on the air with KBIA-FM, the mid-Missouri’s NPR station.
 Plus, Mizzou’s Walter William Scholars Program offers selected students a renewable scholarship directly from the School of Journalism plus placement in a Freshman Interest Group, a faculty mentor and $1,000 for global programs.
 William Scholars also get automatic admission to a one-year B.J./M.A. program (assuming they complete the application and maintain a 3.25 journalism GPA) which allows students to complete a graduate degree in one year rather than two.
-Once junior year comes around, journalism students choose from over 30 different focuses like Data Journalism, Magazine Editing, Multimedia Producing, Sports Journalism and more.
+Once junior year comes around, journalism students choose from over 30 different focuses that this school offers, like Data Journalism, Magazine Editing, Multimedia Producing, Sports Journalism and more.
 And if none of those 30 choices fit your interests, then you can meet with faculty to design a course plan perfect for you under the Individually Designed Interest Area.
 With professional organizations like the American Society of News Editors and Investigative Reporters and Editors, Mizzou students don’t have to do much investigating to find plenty of great ways to get involved on campus while earning hands-on experience in the journalism field.
 As a part of the Mizzou Mafia, you’ll soon learn why Mizzou grads love to hire other Mizzou grads.

 Dip your toe into journalism (and the pool to beat the Tempe heat) at Arizona State University.
 Students at ASU’s Walter Cronkite School of Journalism and Mass Communication get the opportunity to work on Arizona PBS, the largest media outlet operated by a journalism school.
 If this doesn’t keep you busy with headlines and deadlines, you can also work at Blaze Radio 1330 AM, a radio station broadcasting everything from sports to news and of course, music.
 Numerous other professional programs exist for students to focus in on a certain branch of journalism such as the Cronkite News – Digital Production, Phoenix Bureau, Washington Bureau or the L.A.
 Sports Bureau.
 In a professional program, you will gain hands on experience contributing to broadcast platforms such as Arizona PBS and the Reynolds Business Bureau.
 ASU students get one-on-one guidance with the Cronkite Mentorship program which matches freshman with professionals in the field.
 The career service boasts relationships with leaders in the industry who work with the Phoenix Business Journal, CBS 5 and La Voz.
-ASU will prepare you to enter the professional world with experiences both in and out of the classroom.
+This public university will prepare you to enter the professional world with experiences both in and out of the classroom.
 To get an even more focused experience, students can decide on a specialization within the major such as sports journalism, business journalism and Latino journalism.
 Those with a specialization in sports journalism will want to take advantage of the Sports Knowledge Lab.
 You can also get hands on experience in the Public Relations Lab and the Television Production and Graphics Lab.

 Newsflash—networking is a must for aspiring journalists.
 The University of Florida’s College of Journalism & Communication’s Journalism & Ambassadors programs ensures students work closely with faculty, hosts events with alumni and professionals and even matches students with professional mentors.
 To build relationships on campus, the pathfinder network matches you with other students for support and mentorship within the program.
 Other than a network of support and mentors, UF offers students a chance to gain experience and wisdom of their own through student organizations such as Alpha PRoductions, Florida’s largest student-run public relations firm.
 Other organizations include the Association for Women in Sports Media, the National Association of Black Journalists and the National Broadcasting Society.
 “Getting real-world experience is critical while still in school and one of the hallmarks of the UF College of Journalism and Communications,” said executive director of external relations Randy Bennett. “ We have seven media properties, all housed within the college, including the local PBS, NPR and ESP affiliates, where students get real–world experience in broadcast and digital.
 We recently opened a bureau in our state capital where students provide much needed state government news both statewide and nationally.”
 You can also start writing headlines of your own for The Independent Florida Alligator.
 With all of these networking opportunities and chances to create your own work on campus, it’s no wonder Gators have continued on to work for National Geographic, The Washington Post and ESPN.